Can’t Sign in with a Microsoft Account – Error 0x8000704ec on Windows 10/11

 Special offer.
 About Outbyte, uninstall instructions, EULA, Privacy Policy.

-If you don’t have an existing account with any of the mentioned services, then unfortunately, you don’t have a Microsoft account you can use.
-You will need to create one in order to log into Windows 10/11 or use Microsoft services.
+If you don’t currently have an account with any of the aforementioned services, it indicates that you don’t possess a Microsoft account for use.
+You will need to create one in order to log into Windows 10 or use Microsoft services.

 To create a Microsoft account, follow the steps below: